 Build connections and break down knowledge silos

-At their heart, Communities are organized around one to ten content tags.
+At their heart, Communities are organized around one or more content tags.
 Communities automatically include questions, answers, Articles, and Collections that contain at least one of the defined tags.
 Content that contains additional tags not defined by the Community is still included.
 You can create up to eight Communities.

 Access and Manage Communities

 To access the Communities area, click Communities in the left-hand menu.
 The Communities home page shows existing Communities with their name, description, number of members, and associated tags.